TheoRum/master_project_bioinf/README.md

 * Master programme in Bioinformatics
 * Department of Biology, Faculty of Science, Lund University, Sweden

-The goal of this work was to compare two different rsfMRI preprocessing pipelines on the high-field rsfMRI dataset of ten healthy subjects.
-The goal of this retrospective study was to evaluate the impact of specific modification in the preprocessing to extracted resting-state networks using indepencent component analysus.
+The goal of this work was to compare two different rsfMRI preprocessing pipelines on a high-field MRI dataset of ten healthy subjects.
+The goal of this retrospective study was to evaluate the impact of specific modification in the preprocessing to extracted resting-state networks using independent component analysis.
 Further, to assess the reproducibility and robustness of networks between the different pipelines.
 The data was part of a larger study on Systemic Lupus Erytematosus at Lund University, Sweden.

 # People
 * Student: Theodor Rumetshofer (theodor.rumetshofer@gmail.com)
 * Supervisors: Peter Mannfolk (peter.mannfolk@med.lu.se) and Olof Strandberg (olof.strandberg@med.lu.se)
+* Institute: Department of Clinical Science/Diagnostic Radiology, Faculty of Medicine, Lund University, Sweden
 * Principial Investigator: Pia Sundgren Maly (pia.sundgren@med.lu.se)
-* Institute: Department of Clinical Science/Diagnostic Radiology, Faculty of Medicine, Lund University, Sweden
 * Corresponding author: Theodor Rumetshofer